informatics-lab/covid19-examples-and-docs/README.md

 This platform is for participants of the Environment Intelligence CDT Grand Challenges 2020.
 The challenges are:
 1. Improvements and inequalities in air quality during the COVID-19 pandemic.
 2. Predicting daily average air concentration of pollen grains.
-3. Quantifying and communicating uncertainty in dispersion forecasts of radioactive material
+3. Quantifying and communicating uncertainty in dispersion forecasts of radioactive material.
-4. Quantifying and communicating uncertainty in volcanic ash forecasts
+4. Quantifying and communicating uncertainty in volcanic ash forecasts.

+In depth brief for each of the challenges can be found in the `ChallengeBriefs` folder.

 The Grand Challenges 2020 event aims to:
 - To promote an inter-disciplinary approach to using Data Science and AI to find solutions to environmental challenges.